 The Poils bebe L Shape Cat Scratcher: A Smart Choice

 If you’re looking for a scratcher that ticks all the boxes, the Poils bebe L Shape Cat Scratcher is an excellent option.
+Here’s why it stands out:- Made from durable cardboard – Perfect for cats who love that satisfying rip.

 - L-shape design – Combines horizontal and vertical scratching in one, so cats can both stand on it and stretch upward.